 This catalog is chock-full of artifact images, descriptions, stories and quotes.
 The tri-fold brochure design for the museum's in-house collection of over 10,000 artifacts expands to 33 inches wide.

-This mobile responsive WordPress website for John Lewis Glass in Oakland, CA showcases their projects from the Oklahoma City Memorial to the Hearst Tower in New York City.
+This mobile responsive WordPress website for John Lewis Glass in Oakland, CA showcases projects from the Oklahoma City Memorial to the Hearst Tower in New York City.
 The website project started with a tour of the three-block hot glass studio and showroom.
 An interview was done to determine the audience (architects, designers and collectors) and get to know the goals and needs of the website.
 From there the process went from sketches to a preliminary design, then a final design, programming, launch and SEO maximization.

 A 400-page book for HarperOne is divided into two parts; plant-based living and recipes.